TryingToBeSmart/CST339-CLC-Final/README.md

 Maven dependencies.

-Secure password is standart HTML for REST API,
+Secure password is standard HTTP for REST API, password encryption for trainers and clients stored on SQL database.